reiinakano/reiinakano.github.io/_posts/2019-06-25-robust-neural-style-transfer.md

 </div>
 <script src="{{ '/assets/rnst/js/banner-slider.js' | absolute_url }}"></script>

-I recently read an intriguing paper by Engstrom, et. al. about a radically different way to view adversarial examples [^1], titled "[Adversarial Examples Are Not Bugs, They Are Features][not_bugs_features_arxiv]".
+I recently read an intriguing paper by Ilyas, et. al. about a radically different way to view adversarial examples [^1], titled "[Adversarial Examples Are Not Bugs, They Are Features][not_bugs_features_arxiv]".

 The authors propose the existence of so-called "robust" and "non-robust" features in the images used for training image classifiers.
 *Robust features* can be thought of as features that humans naturally use for classification e.g. flappy ears are indicative of certain breeds of dogs, while black and white stripes are indicative of zebras.